 The addition of “CS” indicates that this is a “carbon steel” pipe.
 Other two-letter codes, such as “SS” for stainless steel, would identify other types of materials.

-P&ID Equipment Identification - Instrument and Instrument Loop Numbers
+Instrument and Instrument Loop Numbers

 Instrument numbering has some unique requirements.
 A typical instrument number might include: